gnarlymedia/gnarlymedia-wordpress-site/README.md

 # GnarlyMedia WordPress site

-The website of web development and devops consultancy GnarlyMedia, based on WordPress child theme.
+The website of web development and devops consultancy GnarlyMedia.

+This is a WordPress child theme based on Canvas by WooThemes.